piersb/glass/docs/config.md

 ## Commit Message Template
 __key__: `commit_message`

-This options allows you to specify how Timeglass should write time measurments to commit messages.
+This options allows you to specify how Timeglass should write time measurements to commit messages.
 To disable this feature completely, provide an empty string, e.g: `"commit_message": ""`

 The template is parsed using the standard Go [text/templating](http://golang.org/pkg/text/template/), but you probably only need to know that `{{.}}` is replaced by a human readable representation of the measured time, e.g: `1h5m2s`